Pages

 In itself, the actual concept of the book seems fairly straightforward.
 A journalist undertakes an experiment in which he will shadow a high school football team for a season, documenting the highs and lows throughout the year.
 Of course, though, nothing is ever that simple.
 In truth, the hard knocks and sensational victories of high school football in a town with nothing else to live for are what make this book so special.

 We are introduced to each key member of the team at the start, getting to know them both on and off the field.
-This is vital, as we soon view the players as unique individuals rather than just another indistinguishable member of the team.
-We learn their strengths and weaknesses, their likes, dislikes, hopes, dreams and background.
+This is vital, as we soon view the players as unique individuals rather than just indistinguishable members of the team.
+We learn their strengths and weaknesses, their likes, dislikes, hopes, dreams and backgrounds.
 We feel as though we know each boy personally – but as a whole, we are rooting for the team to succeed.

 With this in mind, Friday Night Lights is much more than just a book about a football team; it is also a social commentary.
 At the time of the novel, the US was facing a host of issues ranging from the economic downturn to concerns of class and racism – and nowhere more so than the desolate Texan oil belt.
 Instead of shying away from such issues, Bissinger isn’t afraid to mention the grittier side of life, seamlessly integrating it with the trials and tribulations of the football year.